Core Concepts

 getApp() — App Singleton Accessor

 Route files no longer need the app instance passed in.
-Any file can import and register routes directly using getApp().
+Any file can register routes directly using getApp().
 This returns the singleton app instance created by createApp().

 Using getApp()